 That's a screenshot from the film Irma Vep (1996, Olivier Assayas) with Maggie Cheung.

 Besides being a fantastic and dizzying/disorienting film, I have a soft spot for it bc I first watched it in a class with Prof. Yiman Wang, who would advise my undergraduate thesis!
 Here's the essay that she wrote on Maggie Cheung and the film Irma Vep: https://muse.jhu.edu/article/492536

-Hi scholar.social, I’m starting my PhD in American Culture at UM Ann Arbor this fall.
-I'm a Baby Academic!
+Hi all!
+I’m starting my PhD in American Culture/Digital Studies at UM Ann Arbor in... oh man, less than a week!

 - Asian American and Comparative Ethnic Studies

 - digital strategies of resistance (asterisks by all of that)

 - post-left theory

 - the smell of jasmine after a light rain